thnguyenf5/GetMetotheCluster/Readme.md

 ```shell
 nano bgpConfiguration.yaml
 ```
 2. Edit the contents of the yaml file to your environment details.
-In this lab we are utilizing the default ASN number - 64512
+In this lab we are utilizing Calico's default ASN number - 64512
 ```shell
 apiVersion: projectcalico.org/v3
 kind: BGPConfiguration